Our story begins with Hayden, being born on 5th November 1981, David born 26th Oct 1983, and finally with Sarah born 17th Jan 1986.

 With Hayden going into a wheelchair at age 15 we have probably preserved a good portion of his hip joints.
 Sarah was still walking at age 12 and was beginning to have huge changes in her hip joints and she was becoming very unsteady on her feet.
 While she has always had pain the level of pain by this age was increasing to a point where walking was very difficult.
 We found that once the children started puberty the bone destruction sped up.

-In June 1998 Sarah started to experience major mobility problems and we began to think she was heading down the same path as her brother with spinal cord problems.
+In June 1998 Sarah started to experience major mobility 100076problems and we began to think she was heading down the same path as her brother with spinal cord problems.
 Consequently towards the end of that same month she lost all mobility and was confined to a wheelchair.

 In May 2000 Sarah was seen at Westmead Children’s Hospital in Sydney for a complete medical work up to try and find out why she had stopped walking.
 We didn’t know if it was due to spinal cord damage or bone disease.